-On my Canon 5D mk IV, I hold down the ISO / Flash +/- button with my right thumb and use my index finger to set the exposure compensation value using the main wheel.
+On my Canon 5D Mk IV, I hold the ISO/Flash +/- button with my right thumb and set the exposure compensation value with my index finger via the main dial.

-Alternatively, you can set the metering mode of your camera to spot metering or center-weighted metering.
-This tells the camera to ignore excessively light or dark areas around the subject, which could result in under- or over-exposure of the picture.
+Alternatively, you can set your camera's metering mode to spot metering or center-weighted metering.
+This instructs the camera to ignore excessively bright or dark areas at the edge of the subject, which could result in under- or over-exposure of the shot.

 Focus on the eyes